-C. Lowell Harriss, an economist whose groundbreaking theories on land tax reform led to a widening of public spaces and improved quality of life in domestic and international urban and rural areas, died on December 14, 2009 at his home in Bronxville, N.Y.
-He was 97.
+C. Lowell Harriss, an economist whose groundbreaking theories on land tax reform led to a widening of public spaces and improved quality of life in domestic and international urban and rural areas, died from natural causes on December 14, 2009 at his home in Bronxville, N.Y. at the age of 97.

 An author of 16 books on economics and hundreds of articles, Professor Harriss was one of the last living economists to experience the Depression.
 He was known for his seminal work on taxation of land, property tax, finance reform, land values and planning land use.

 He was a professor emeritus of economics at Columbia University, where he taught for 43 years, from 1938 to 1981.
 He also taught at Stanford University, UC-Berkeley, Yale, Princeton, The Wharton School, the New School for Social Research and Pace University.
 He earned Fulbright professorships from the Netherlands School of Economics (now Erasmus University), Cambridge University, and the University of Strasbourg, France.
 Columbia University awarded him an honorary doctorate in the category of professor emeritus in 2010 (posthumously) but he received the honor in a private ceremony shortly before his death.